Tianna Bartoletta: High school

-Bartoletta won the Intermediate Girls Division at the USA Track & Field Junior Olympic Championships in 2001.
+Madison won the Intermediate Girls Division at the USA Track & Field Junior Olympic Championships in 2001.
 She set meet records at the 2002 Nike Indoor Classic and the Adidas Outdoor Championships in 2003.
 She also won the Volunteer Indoor Track Classic and the 2003 USATF Junior Championships.

 Collegiate career

-Bartoletta attended the University of Tennessee.
+Madison attended the University of Tennessee.
 She won the SEC Indoor Long Jump, SEC Outdoor Long Jump, NCAA Indoor Long Jump, and NCAA Outdoor Long Jump titles, and both Indoor and Outdoor All-America honors.
 She was named Academic All-SEC and a member of the Lady Vol Academic Honor Roll.

-Tianna is currently third all-time on University of Tennessee's indoor performer lists in the 60m dash and long jump, fifth all-time in the triple jump and 55m, and sixth in the 200m.
+Madison is currently third all-time on University of Tennessee's indoor performer lists in the 60 m dash and long jump, fifth all-time in the triple jump and 55m, and sixth in the 200 m.

-Bartoletta was selected as the SEC Freshman Outdoor Field Events Athlete of the Year.
+Madison was selected as the SEC Freshman Outdoor Field Events Athlete of the Year.
 She also won the long jump and 55m at the SEC Invitational, the long jump at the Penn State National Open, the Sea Ray Relays, the Knoxville Invitational, the Gatorade Classic, and ran the opening 200-meter leg that set collegiate, meet, stadium and school records in the sprint medley baton event at the Penn Relays for Tennessee.

 She is ranked first all-time in Tennessee’s history of the outdoor long jump at 6.89 meters (22 ft 7.5 in).